top of page

 Boxing a chassis is OK but not necessary.
 Very rarely were chassis boxed in the pre-war period.
 There is no need to box a chassis for Perko as chassis flexing on corners is not an issue!
 If the engine is too heavy for the chassis then find a bigger chassis.

 The engine is the heart of the Perko car and as long as it is an engine built in the pre-war period or the same as a pre-war engine then it’s good to go.
 It’s better if your car looks like its engine could have been used in a car of the period.
+It is better to put a 1920s engine in a 1920s car, and a 1930s engine in a 1930s car.
 Things like alternators and SU carbs are OK but modern carbies and modern electronic distributors just don’t look right.
 No GM blowers or fuel injection please.
 Remember, it’s not about beating someone else’s time but re-creating the era and having fun.
 IT IS NOT ABOUT SPEED!
 If you want to race and be the fastest, go to Wanneroo.

 Any gearboxes from the pre-war period are fine.
 Modern automatic gearboxes are not acceptable unless the driver has a disability which means they will be unable to press a clutch with their feet.
 Remember, only top gear is used at Perko.